Military history of Goguryeo: Han dynasty

 Goguryeo became a significant independent kingdom in the first century, and began expanding its power in the region.
 Taejodae conquered neighboring Okjeo and Dongye, and made repeated attacks against the Chinese commanderies and incursions into Liaodong, which would be continued by his successors.

+Liaodong Commandery

+The expanding Goguryeo kingdom soon entered into direct military contact with the Liaodong Commandery to its west.
+Around this time, Chinese warlord Gongsun Kang established the Daifang Commandery by separating the southern half from the Lelang commandery.
+In 209, Kang invaded Goguryeo, seized some of its territory and weakened Goguryeo.
+Pressure from Liaodong forced Goguryeo to move their capital in the Hun River valley to the Yalu River valley near Hwando.

 Cao Wei

 In 244, Guanqiu Jian, a general of Han's successor state Cao Wei, defeated Dongcheon and briefly occupied and sacked Goguryeo's capital.

 Wei invaded again in 259 but was defeated at Yangmaenggok; according to the Samguk Sagi, Jungcheon assembled 5,000 elite cavalry and defeated the invading Wei troops, beheading 8,000 enemies.

 Lelang commandery

 As Goguryeo extended its reach into the Liaodong Peninsula, the last Chinese commandery at Lelang was conquered and annexed by Micheon in 313, bringing the remaining northern part of the Korean peninsula into the fold.
 This conquest resulted in the end of Chinese rule over territory in the northern Korean peninsula, which had spanned 400 years.